JasonBaier/ci3-fire-starter/README.md

 ***add_css_theme( $css_files )***

 This function is used to easily add css files to be included in a template.
-With this function, you can just add css name as parameter and it will use default css path in active theme.
+With this function, you can just add the css file name as a parameter and it will use the default css path for the active theme.
-You can add one or more css files as parameter, either as string or array.
-If using parameter as string, it must use comma separator between css file name.
+You can add one or more css files as the parameter, either as a string or an array.
+If using parameter as a string, it must use comma separation between each css file name.

 **Example:**

 	 1. Using string as parameter
-	     $this->add_css_theme( "bootstrap.min.css, style.css, admin.css" );
+	     $this->add_css_theme("bootstrap.min.css, style.css, admin.css");

 	 2. Using array as parameter
-	     $this->add_css_theme( array( "bootstrap.min.css", "style.css", "admin.css" ) );
+	     $this->add_css_theme(array("bootstrap.min.css", "style.css", "admin.css"));

-***add_js_theme( $js_files, $is_i18n )***
+***add_js_theme($js_files, $is_i18n)***

-This function is used to easily add js files to be included in a template.
-With this function, you can just add js name as parameter and it will use default js path in active theme.
+This function is used to easily add Javascript files to be included in a template.
+With this function, you can just add the js file name as a parameter and it will use the default js path for the active theme.
-You also can add one or more js files as parameter, either as string or array.
-If using parameter as string, it must use comma separator between js file name.
+You can add one or more js files as the parameter, either as a string or an array.
+If using the parameter as a string, it must use comma separation between each js file name.

-The second parameter is used to determine wether js file is support internationalization or not.
+The second parameter is used to indicate that the js file supports internationalization using the i18n library.
 Default is FALSE.

 **Example:**

 	 1. Using string as parameter
-	     $this->add_js_theme( "jquery-1.11.1.min.js, bootstrap.min.js, another.js" );
+	     $this->add_js_theme("jquery-1.11.1.min.js, bootstrap.min.js, another.js");

 	 2. Using array as parameter
-	     $this->add_js_theme( array( "jquery-1.11.1.min.js", "bootstrap.min.js,", "another.js" ) );
+	     $this->add_js_theme(array("jquery-1.11.1.min.js", "bootstrap.min.js,", "another.js"));

-***add_jsi18n_theme( $js_files )***
+***add_jsi18n_theme($js_files)***

-This function is used to easily add js files that support internationalization to be included in a template.
-With this function, you can just add js name as parameter and it will use default js path in active theme.
+This function is used to easily add Javascript files that support internationalization to be included in a template.
+With this function, you can just add the js file name as the parameter and it will use the default js path for the active theme.
-You also can add one or more js files as parameter, either as string or array.
-If using parameter as string, it must use comma separator between js file name.
+You also can add one or more js files as the parameter, either as a string or an array.
+If using the parameter as a string, it must use comma separation between each js file name.

     1. Using string as parameter
-	    $this->add_jsi18n_theme( "dahboard_i18n.js, contact_i18n.js" );
+	    $this->add_jsi18n_theme("dahboard_i18n.js, contact_i18n.js");

 	2. Using array as parameter
-	    $this->add_jsi18n_theme( array( "dahboard_i18n.js", "contact_i18n.js" ) );
+	    $this->add_jsi18n_theme(array("dahboard_i18n.js", "contact_i18n.js"));

 	3. Or we can use add_js_theme function, and add TRUE for second parameter
-	    $this->add_js_theme( "dahboard_i18n.js, contact_i18n.js", TRUE );
+	    $this->add_js_theme("dahboard_i18n.js, contact_i18n.js", TRUE);
-	     or
+	    	- or -
-	   $this->add_js_theme( array( "dahboard_i18n.js", "contact_i18n.js" ), TRUE );
+	    $this->add_js_theme(array("dahboard_i18n.js", "contact_i18n.js"), TRUE);

 ***add_external_css( $css_files, $path )***

-This function used to easily add css files from external source or outside folder theme to be included in a template.
+This function is used to easily add css files from external sources or outside the theme folder to be included in a template.
-With this function, we can just add css name as parameter and their external path, or add css complete with path.
+With this function, you can just add the css file name and their external path as the parameter, or add css complete with path.
 See example below:

     1. Using string as first parameter
-	    $this->add_external_css( "global.css, color.css", "http://example.com/assets/css/" );
+	    $this->add_external_css("global.css, color.css", "http://example.com/assets/css/");
-	 	or
+	 	- or -
-		$this->add_external_css(  "http://example.com/assets/css/global.css, http://example.com/assets/css/color.css" );
+	    $this->add_external_css("http://example.com/assets/css/global.css, http://example.com/assets/css/color.css");

 	2. Using array as first parameter
-	    $this->add_external_css( array( "global.css", "color.css" ),  "http://example.com/assets/css/" );
+	    $this->add_external_css(array("global.css", "color.css"), "http://example.com/assets/css/");
-		or
+		- or -
-		$this->add_external_css(  array( "http://example.com/assets/css/global.css", "http://example.com/assets/css/color.css") );
+	    $this->add_external_css(array("http://example.com/assets/css/global.css", "http://example.com/assets/css/color.css"));

 ***add_external_js( $js_files, $path )***

-This function used to easily add js files from external source or outside folder theme to be included in a template.
+This function is used to easily add js files from external sources or outside the theme folder to be included in a template.
-With this function, we can just add js name as parameter and their external path, or add js complete with path.
+With this function, you can just add the js file name and their external path as the parameter, or add js complete with path.
 See example below:

     1. Using string as first parameter
-	    $this->add_external_js( "global.js, color.js", "http://example.com/assets/js/" );
+	    $this->add_external_js("global.js, color.js", "http://example.com/assets/js/");
-	 	or
+	 	- or -
-		$this->add_external_js(  "http://example.com/assets/js/global.js, http://example.com/assets/js/color.js" );
+	    $this->add_external_js("http://example.com/assets/js/global.js, http://example.com/assets/js/color.js");

 	2. Using array as first parameter
-	    $this->add_external_js( array( "global.js", "color.js" ),  "http://example.com/assets/js/" );
+	    $this->add_external_js(array("global.js", "color.js"), "http://example.com/assets/js/");
-		or
+		- or -
-		$this->add_external_js(  array( "http://example.com/assets/js/global.js", "http://example.com/assets/js/color.js") );
+	    $this->add_external_js(array("http://example.com/assets/js/global.js", "http://example.com/assets/js/color.js"));

-With return as chained object we can simply do like this:
+These methods can also be chained like this:

     $this
-        ->add_css_theme( "bootstrap.min.css, style.css, admin.css" )
+        ->add_css_theme("bootstrap.min.css, style.css, admin.css")
-		->add_external_css( "global.css, color.css", "http://example.com/assets/css/" )
+		->add_external_css("global.css, color.css", "http://example.com/assets/css/")
-        ->add_js_theme( "jquery-1.11.1.min.js, bootstrap.min.js, another.js" )
+        ->add_js_theme("jquery-1.11.1.min.js, bootstrap.min.js, another.js")
-		->add_js_theme( "dahboard_i18n.js, contact_i18n.js", TRUE )
+		->add_js_theme("dahboard_i18n.js, contact_i18n.js", TRUE)
-		->add_external_js( "global.js, color.js", "http://example.com/assets/js/" );
+		->add_external_js("global.js, color.js", "http://example.com/assets/js/");

-***set_template( $template_file )***
+Sometimes you might want to use a different template for different pages, for example, 404 template, login template, full-width template, sidebar template, etc.

-Sometime, we want to use different template for different page, for example, 404 template, login template, full-width template, sidebar template, etc.
+You can simply load a different template using this function:

-You can easily load different template using this function.
+***set_template($template_file)***

 ##APIS